✨ Thank you all for participating in GOSIM AI Paris! ✨ See you in September at GOSIM Hangzhou! ✨

 16:20 - 16:40

-Thunder: Supercharged PyTorch for Modern Hardware
+Lightning Thunder: Supercharged PyTorch for Modern Hardware

 PyTorch Day France

 Modern GPUs like Hopper and Blackwell are fast, but only after careful optimization.
-Thunder compiles “education-style” PyTorch models into optimized, distributed PyTorch code.
-Through a composable plugin system, Thunder lets developers layer in kernel fusion, low-precision operations, memory optimizations, and flexible parallelism strategies, to achieve performance and scale while leaving the original PyTorch code unchanged.
-This talk will cover how Thunder bridges the gap between ease-of-use and peak performance, and enables teams to easily write custom code transformations to scale models efficiently, reduce GPU waste, and stay in control of their stack.
+Lightning Thunder compiles “education-style” PyTorch models into optimized, distributed PyTorch code.
+Through a composable plugin system, Lightning Thunder lets developers layer in kernel fusion, low-precision operations, memory optimizations, and flexible parallelism strategies, to achieve performance and scale while leaving the original PyTorch code unchanged.
+This talk will cover how Lightning Thunder bridges the gap between ease-of-use and peak performance, and enables teams to easily write custom code transformations to scale models efficiently, reduce GPU waste, and stay in control of their stack.

 • May 7